-To qualify for preference in the draw in an Open Spaniel Stake, the dog must have gained the appropriate places in a Stake open to its breed.
+To qualify for preference in the draw in an Open Spaniel stake, the dog must have gained the appropriate places in a stake open to its breed.

-- (3) Pointers and Setters A First, Second or Third in an Open Stake.
-A First or two Seconds in All Age, Novice or Puppy Stakes. - (4) Breeds which Hunt, Point and Retrieve A First, Second or Third in an Open Stake.

-A First or Second in an All Age Stake or First in a Novice Stake.
+- Pointers and Setters A first, second or third in an Open stake.
+A first or two seconds in All Age, Novice or Puppy stakes. - (4) Breeds which Hunt, Point and Retrieve A first, second or third in an Open stake Or any two of the following awards: A first in an All-Aged Stake A second in an All-Aged Stake A first in a Novice Stake j.
+Order of draws

-- j.
-In Open Stakes, a society may give preference in the draw to its own members, but this must be given in the following order only: - (1) Members' dogs which have gained places as shown above. - (2) Non-members' dogs which have gained places as shown above. - (3) Members' dogs which have gained other places. - (4) Non-members' dogs which have gained other places. - (5) Other dogs.
+- (1) Open stakes - i.
+Members' first preference dogs which have gained places as shown above. - ii.
+Members' second preference dogs which have gained places as shown above. - iii.
+Non-members' first preference dogs which have gained places as shown above. - iv.
+Non-members' second preference dogs which have gained places as shown above. - v.
+Members' dogs which have gained other places. - vi.
+Non-members' dogs which have gained other places. - vii.
+Other dogs.